anaptecs/jeaf-generator/docs/uml-modeling-guide/how-tos/how-to-model-activities.md

----
-title: "UML Modeling Guide"
-subtitle: "How to model Activities"
-toc_title: " "
-menubar: how_to_menu
----

 # How to model Activities

 Components use activities to implement non-trivial functionality of the services they offer.
 Activities are used to structure the internal dynamic aspects of a component and help to achieve a better testability.